Minna Citron: Early life and education

-Minna Wright was born on October 15, 1896 in Newark, New Jersey, the youngest of five children.
+Minna Wright was born on October 15, 1896, in Newark, New Jersey, the youngest of five children.
 She began to study art in 1924 at the Brooklyn Institute of Arts and Sciences and the New York School of Applied Design for Women, while married and living in Brooklyn, taking care of her two children.
-By 1928, she was studying at the Art Students League with John Sloan and Kenneth Hayes Miller, whose satirical depictions of city life influenced her own style.
+By 1928, she was studying at the Art Students League with John Sloan, Harry Sternberg, Kimon Nicolaïdes, and Kenneth Hayes Miller. whose satirical depictions of city life influenced her own style.
 She had her first solo exhibition in 1930 at the New School for Social Research.

 Career

-As a young mother, she attended the Brooklyn Institute of Arts and Science, the New York School of Applied Design for Women and Art Students League of New York (1928–35), where she studied with John Sloan, Harry Sternberg, Kimon Nicolaïdes, and Kenneth Hayes Miller.
-She had her first solo exhibit in 1930 at the New School for Social Research.
 In 1934, she divorced her husband and moved with her two children to Union Square, New York where she became involved in the Fourteenth Street School.
 There, she became acquainted with other artists of the movement, including Isabel Bishop, Reginald Marsh, and Raphael Soyer.
 During this period, Citron often drew her subject matter from her urban surroundings, depicting the people and places of Union Station in an urban realist style.
 Her work was also influenced by that of artist Honoré Daumier.

 In 1935, Citron had her first major critically acclaimed solo show titled "Feminanities," at the Midtown Gallery in New York City.
 The work in this show addressed issues of gender and sexism in a satirical light; in these pieces, Citron not only criticized men for the subordination of women, but also held women accountable for their own complicity in a sexist society.
 Pieces such as Beauty Parlor (1933) and Demonstration (1932) depicted women's preoccupation with the culture of beauty, while pieces such as Cold Comfort (1935) more directly address the objectification of women for the pleasure of men.

 In the late 1930s, Citron became involved with the Works Progress Administration Federal Art Project, working as a teacher from 1935 to 1937, and completing numerous government mural commissions between 1938 and 1942.
-Her work includes the oil on canvas murals titled Horse Swapping in the Manchester, Tennessee post office and TVA Power in the Newport, Tennessee post office, commissioned by the Treasury Section of Fine Arts, and completed in the early 1940s.
-During this time, Citron also taught at the Brooklyn Museum School (1940-1944) and at the Pratt Institute.
+Her work includes the oil on canvas murals titled Horse Swapping in the Manchester, Tennessee, post office and TVA Power in the Newport, Tennessee, post office, commissioned by the Treasury Section of Fine Arts, and completed in the early 1940s.
+During this time, Citron also taught at the Brooklyn Museum School (1940–1944) and at the Pratt Institute.
 She also became a member of the Society of American Graphic Artists.